SysKitTeam/docs-insights/getting-started/index.md

 The SysKit Insights Alerts page gives you an overview of your alerts.
 There are five categories: Performance Counters, Events, SharePoint Status, Latency and Page Performance.
 Alerts are useful because you can be warned about any unwanted performance drops or if a log appeared that matches the query that you wanted to be notified about.

-- When you add a new farm, will take a couple of minutes for the servers to initialize and the application to start displaying data.
+- When you add a new farm, it will take a couple of minutes for the servers to initialize and the application to start displaying data.

 - Performance counters have predefined thresholds that can be modified to best suit your needs.